qiangliu-sd/qiangliu-sd.github.io/coding/proglangs/py_free-msg-box.md

 ### Pop-up (and pop-off) message box

 A fleeting pop-up and pop-off message box can be helpful in two situations.
 First, you can send a message without bothering a user to click anything.
-Second, you can take the focus from the active widget (for example, an `Entry`) automatically.
+Second, you can automatically take the focus away from the active widget (for example, an `Entry`).
 This can be useful in forcing the validation of user input that may be left in an invalid state (see my GitHub Repo [Enforced Tkinter-validating](https://github.com/qiangliu-sd/enforcedDynaPyTkValid)).
 ```
 def fleetingPopup(info='I take focus!', out_millisec=20):
     """Show for 20 milliseconds and disappear"""
-    from tkinter import Label, Tk
+    from tkinter import Tk
     myWin = Tk()
-    myWin.title("Focus Taker")
-    myWin.geometry("250x60")
-    msg = f'\n<I will disapear in {out_millisec*0.001} seconds>'
-    Label(myWin, text=f"{info}{msg}", fg="red",bd=2).pack(pady=15)
+    myWin.withdraw()
     try:
         myWin.after(out_millisec, myWin.destroy)
-        myWin.mainloop()
+        from tkinter import messagebox
+        messagebox.showinfo('DONT click OK-Button', info, master=myWin)
-    except Exception as xcp: pass
+    except Exception: pass
 ```
+Also, see [note](#Note) at the end.

 ### Two different built-in buttons

 `tkinter.ttk` widgets may have better appearances than `tkinter`.
 As an example, `ttk.Button` looks nicer than `tkinter.Button`.
 Remember to use **ttk** whenever possible: